-Hazing is a hidden and serious problem . . .
+Hazing is a hidden but serious problem . . .

-While being part of a campus group can be one of the most meaningful aspects of student life, hazing is a hidden and serious problem that undermines the value of these experiences for many individuals.
+While being part of a campus group can be one of the most meaningful aspects of student life, hazing is often a hidden but serious problem—one that undermines the value of these experiences and poses the risk of physical and mental harm for many individuals.
 Although hazing is not unique to Cornell, we believe that it is important to examine these practices explicitly in an attempt to overcome the secrecy that perpetuates them.

 Who this site is for